-Then enter these into Google's search box.
-Google's autocomplete function: When entering the search terms, the Google Suggest Feature will already give you ideas as to what keywords in combination with your service are also being searched for by other people.
+Then enter them into Google's input mask.
+Google 's Autocomplete / Google Suggest feature will already provide you with ideas on which search terms are also searched for by other people in combination with your service.
 Use these suggestions as inspiration for your keyword research and product range.

 By the way, further suggestions are made for that keyword at the bottom of the search results page.
 These could also contain useful ideas for your keyword research:

-FreeMind is open source software for creating mind maps.
-The program is available for free for MacOS and Windows.
-You can download it here: http://freemind.sourceforge.net/wiki/index.php/Main_Page.
+FreeMind is an open source software for creating mind maps.
+The program is available for free for MacOS as well as for Windows.
+To download: http://freemind.sourceforge.net/wiki/index.php/Main_Page.